 They start your bike quicker because lithium is a lower impedance internally which allows delivery of up to 90% of the stored energy in one hit.
 Lead acid batteries typically can only deliver around 1/3 of the stored energy in one go.
 Hence the Lithium bateries have higher CCA ratings (Cold Cranking Amps).

 If you are customising your bike and want to create a void where the battery usually lives, use a Lithium LifePO4 battery.
 They are much smaller and can be located anywhere and at any angle.
 We were able to put one inside a hinged NOS bottle for fun on our Honda CX500 project bike.
+You should purchase the largest-capacity Lithium battery you can.

 - Be careful not to overcharge Lithium batteries as they can overheat.
 Make sure you charge them with a suitable, dedicated recharger.